“When I was born, they said that I would never walk – just get him in a wheelchair.”

 He jokes that when he finally started talking at the age of four, “People said it never stopped – they were like, ‘Damn!
 We put tubes in his ears and now he can hear.
 Damn!’”

-Aaron’s humor is lovely to feel in the face of his difficult story.
+Aaron’s humor is lovely to hear in the face of his difficult story.
 Along with his medical issues, his father was largely absent, and his mother struggled with alcohol and mental health issues.
 “It was tough because my mother needed a lot of validation, just as much as I did, growing up,” he says.
 School was also tough, being a Queer youth with undiagnosed ADHD and Autism Spectrum Disorder, making it impossible to focus in a traditional classroom, with bullying coming from all directions.

 In 2004, after turning eighteen, Aaron left California and moved to Seattle where he found his way to YouthCare’s Isis House, a housing program that focuses on supporting LGBTQ+ youth.
 Back in 2004, identifying as LGBTQ+ was an even greater challenge than today, and Aaron loved that Isis was staffed with Queer identifying folks, “It created a sense of stability because a lot of the young adults there never had the option to feel ok with who they were,” he says.